Reserved characters in HTML must be replaced with character entities.

 To display a less than sign we must write: < or <

-Browsers will always truncate spaces in HTML pages.
-If you write 10 spaces in your text, the browser will remove 9 of them, before displaying the page.
-To add spaces to your text, you can use the character entity.
+Remember that browsers will always truncate spaces in HTML pages.
+If you write 10 spaces in your text, the browser will remove 9 of them.
+To add real spaces to your text, you can use the character entity.

 |Result||Description||Entity Name||Entity Number|